Samourai-Wallet/whirlpool_stats/README.md

 # whirlpool_stats

+# This repository is now maintained at https://code.samourai.io/whirlpool/whirlpool_stats

 Whirlpool Stats Tools (WST for short) is a command line tool allowing to compute privacy-oriented statistics related to Whirlpool.

 Main features: